-Is there any scientific evidence that confirms the relation between increased stress and increased health problems?
+2. Is there any scientific evidence that confirms the relationship between increased stress and increased health problems?

 The most common test involves evaluating the cortisol levels in the blood: its high presence leads to a lowering of the immune response and, as a result, makes us more vulnerable to the possible development of diseases.